 - brush on or spray gloss varnish

 1. Apply a coat of brown paint, to match the branches, to your unfinished tissue box cover.
-One coat is fine because the majority of the box will be covered with sticks and stones.
+Because the majority of the box will be covered with sticks and stones, one coat is fine.
 This just gives a nice background to any bare areas.

 3. Begin adding stones between the branches.
 Continue adding more branches and stones, overlapping some of the stones with branches.
 Once you get a few branches straight across, you can start to weave additional branches throughout.
 There will always be some areas of the branch that protrude out from the box, making this easy to do.